yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-migration/index.md

 +++

 A very good day to you all ***yuz-ers*** out there!
-We are currently in the process of merging both the Canary and Nightly versions of yuzu into a single version.<br>
+We are currently in the process of merging both the Canary and Nightly versions of yuzu into a single release channel.
 Jump right in to find out more about this!
 <!--more-->
 ***